PX4/PX4-user_guide/en/companion_computer/auterion_skynode.md

 SSH and TAR are upload dependencies, but are expected to be present by default on Ubuntu, Ubuntu running on Windows in WSL2, and macOS.
 :::

-## Restoring Auterion OS
+## Restoring the Default PX4 Firmware

-To restore Auterion OS:
+To restore PX4:

 1. ?